Pay faster, manage orders clearly and get direct customer service.

-Krill oil is a high-quality source of omega-3 fatty acids (EPA & DHA) , which the body cannot produce itself.
-These fatty acids must be obtained through diet or nutritional supplements.
-Krill are small crustaceans that live in the cold waters of the Southern Ocean and are rich in valuable nutrients.
+Krill oil is a high-quality source of Omega-3 fatty acids (EPA & DHA), which the body cannot produce on its own.
+These fatty acids must be obtained through diet or supplementation.
+Krill are small marine crustaceans that live in the cold waters of the Southern Ocean and are rich in valuable nutrients.

 Why Krill Oil?

-Krill oil contains omega-3 fatty acids in the form of phospholipids , which are particularly well absorbed by the body.
-In addition, it contains astaxanthin , a natural antioxidant that protects the fatty acids from oxidation.
-This combination makes krill oil an effective supplement for people who want to increase their omega-3 intake.
+Krill oil contains Omega-3 fatty acids in the form of phospholipids, which are particularly well absorbed by the body.
+Additionally, it contains astaxanthin, a natural antioxidant that protects the fatty acids from oxidation.
+This combination makes krill oil an effective supplement for people looking to increase their Omega-3 intake.

-- Anti-inflammatory effect: Omega-3 can help regulate inflammatory processes in the body.
+- Anti-inflammatory Effect: Omega-3 can help regulate inflammation-related processes in the body.

-- Plant-based (ALA): Flaxseed, chia – low bioavailability, mainly used as a dietary supplement.
+- Plant-based (ALA): Flaxseed, Chia – low bioavailability, mainly dietary supplement.

 - Fish (EPA & DHA): Salmon, mackerel – high bioavailability, through diet or supplementation.

--Krill oil (EPA & DHA): Krill from the Antarctic Ocean – very high bioavailability thanks to phospholipids, additionally astaxanthin, mainly as a dietary supplement.
+- Krill oil (EPA & DHA): Krill from the Antarctic Ocean – very high bioavailability thanks to phospholipids, plus astaxanthin, mainly dietary supplement.

 Krill oil supplements should be taken according to the manufacturer's instructions.
 The recommended daily dose should not be exceeded.